-As an avid griller, I have taken 10 of the best Bluetooth meat thermometers on the market and put them to the test, uncovering the pros, cons, and whether or not they’re worth the purchase.
+To simplify the work for you, I have taken 10 of the best Bluetooth meat thermometers on the market and tested them, uncovering the pros, cons, and whether or not they’re worth the purchase.

-1 - ThermoPro TP20 Wireless Meat Thermometer with Dual Meat Probe (Best Overall & Easiest-to-Use)
+1 - ThermoPro TP20 Meat Thermometer with Dual Meat Probe (Best Overall & Easiest-to-Use)

-Next is this wireless meat thermometer from ThermoPro, allowing you to monitor your smoker, grill, or oven temperature from up to 300ft away.
+Leading on the list is the meat thermometer from ThermoPro, allowing you to monitor your smoker, grill, or oven temperature from up to 300ft away.

 The stainless steel probes can withstand up to 716 ºF and have the ability to measure the temperature of nine different types of meat and their doneness level, recommended by USDA.